getsentry/sentry-javascript/packages/tracing-internal/README.md

   </a>
 </p>

-# # Sentry Internal Tracing Package
+## Sentry Internal Tracing Package - Do not use directly, for internal use only

 This is an internal package that is being used to migrate @sentry/tracing code to its respective runtime packages.

-For v8, @sentry/tracing will be deprecated, and the code in this package will be split into @sentry/browser and @sentry/node.
+For v8, @sentry/tracing will be dropped and the code in this package will be split into @sentry/browser and @sentry/node.